Why Playing Games Makes You Learn Faster (and Have More Fun)

 The Science Behind Learning Through Play

-Studies show that play activates exploration, motivation, and problem-solving areas in the brain.
-It also triggers dopamine release, improving focus and encouraging repetition.
+Studies have shown that play activates areas of the brain related to exploration, motivation, and problem-solving.
+It also triggers the release of dopamine, improving focus and encouraging repetition.
 This leads to better memory consolidation and longer retention of information.
-For more details, see our article on game-based learning strategies.
+For more information, refer to our article on game-based learning strategies.

 Why Games Work So Well for Learning

-- Immediate Feedback: Games give real-time results, helping learners adjust quickly.
+- Immediate Feedback: Games provide real-time results, enabling learners to adjust quickly.

 - Active Engagement: You’re participating—not passively observing—so action reinforces learning.